vladimirfedorov/mdwebsite/pages/home.md

 ## How to use

 Default home page is `home.md`.
-Add .md files to the `pages` folder, links to `pages/nav.md` and footer content to `pages/footer.md`.
+Add .md files to the `pages` folder, links to that pages to `pages/nav.md` and footer content to `pages/footer.md`.

 Every page can pass custom properties to handlebars template engine, define them as @propertyName *property value*.